-Several factors contribute to the cost of business insurance, including the size of your business, its risks, and the value of your printing equipment.
+Several factors determine the cost of business insurance, including the size of your business, its risks, and the value of your printing equipment.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Among printing and copying businesses that purchase general liability with Insureon, 21% pay less than $400 per year and 62% pay between $400 and $600 per year.
-High-risk businesses can expect to pay more for this policy.
+High-risk businesses, such as those with a busy storefront, can expect to pay more for this policy.

 Learn how workers' comp premiums are calculated and more on Insureon's workers' compensation insurance cost analysis page.

 Printing and copying businesses pay a median premium of less than $65 per month, or $761 per year, for a business owner’s policy.
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.